 Your resume (or CV, short for curriculum vitae) is a document that shows, clearly and concisely, who you are and what you've done in terms of education, work experience, and extracurricular activities.
 A well-written resume will leave a good first impression with any potential employer.
 Fine-tune your resume to the job you're applying for.
 Create a sort of database for yourself that contains all of your experiences and select from that database only the relevant elements for each job application.
 Have a look at our job application tips as well (see Job application tips).

-How to write a powerful resume: watch the video below.
+How do you write a powerful CV?
+Watch the video below.

-- From November 2015 you can email us your resume, your application letter and the job opening you are responding to.
+- Email us your resume, your application letter and the job opening you're responding to.
 You will have our response within a few days.

-- Plan an interview with a career officer through the calendar below.
+- Plan an interview with your career officer.
 Bring your resume, your application letter and the job opening to the interview and perform the career check beforehand.
 Bring the results from the check along as well.

-Book an appointment with other career officers working at UU
+Booking an appointment with another career officer at UU

-You can book your appointment with the other Career Officers working at the different faculties through the calendar below.
-If the calendar shows no available dates, please try again later.
+Through the calendar below you can book an appointment with one of the other career officers at Utrecht University.
+In case there are no dates available, please try again later.
 New interview time slots are made available at the end of each week.